jessegmeyerlab/proteomics-tutorial/manuscript.md

 Samples are rarely comprised of only proteins from the species of interest.
 There can be protein contamination during sample collection or processing.
 This may include proteins from human skin, wool from clothing, particles from latex, or even porcine trypsin itself, all of which contain proteins that can be digested along with the intended sample and analyzed in the mass spectrometer.
+Avoiding unwanted matching of mass spectra originating from contaminant proteins to the cellular proteins due to sequence similarities is important to the identification and quantitation of as many cellular proteins as possible.
+To avoid random matching, repositories of supplementary sequences for contaminant proteins have been added to a reference database for MS data searches.
+Appending a contaminants database to the reference database allows the identification of peptides that are not exclusive to one species.
+Peptides that are exclusive to the organism of interest are used to calculate abundance to avoid inflated quantitative results due to potential contaminant peptides.

 As early as 2004, The Global Proteome Machine was providing a protein sequence collection of these common Repository of Adventitious Proteins (cRAP), while another contaminant list was published in 2008 [@PMID:18790129].
 The current cRAP version (v1.0) was described in 2012 [@URL:https://www.thegpm.org/crap] and is still widely in use today. cRAP is the contaminant protein list used in nearly all modern database searching software, though the documentation, versioning or updating of many of these “built-in” contaminant sequence collections is difficult to follow.